 I come from San Juan, Puerto Rico, and was born deaf with Moderate to Severe Bilateral Sensorineural Hearing Loss.
 I graduated from Polytechnic University of Puerto Rico (PUPR) with a Bachelor of Science in Computer Engineering (2009), and a Master of Science in Manufacturing Engineering with emphasis in Pharmaceutical Processing and Quality Management (2013) from the same university.

-I have worked at Accenture Federal Services for four years, and am a Senior Analyst in Business and System Integration in Software Development Life Cycle (SDLC) within the Health & Public Sector group, specializing in technology delivery.
+I have worked at Accenture Federal Services since 2013, and am a Technology Consultant in Business and Technology Integration in Software Development Life Cycle (SDLC) within the Health & Public Sector group, specializing in technology delivery and Section 508 accessibility testing.
 People might be surprised to learn that long before I joined Accenture Federal Services, I participated in a 10-week summer internship at NASA GSFC (Goddard Space Flight Center) as Network Space Operation Analyst in Greenbelt, Maryland.
 My experience in NASA was a total blast-off!
 (Pun intended.)
-The most surprising thing about this is that, unofficially, I am the third Puerto Rican deaf person to ever have the privilege to work at NASA.

 My deaf lifestyle